Welcome to

 The partnership offers a range of support including assisting with investment and commercial property opportunities, raising the profile of the town as a place to visit and live and supporting businesses to grow.

-Get in touch today at invest@eastmidsdevo.org.uk or contact our partners to find out how we can help you….
+or you can contact one of our region partners to find out how they can help you….

 Share this page with your professional network to promote the benefits of doing business in Nottinghamshire and Derbyshire.